RobTillaart/M5ROTATE8/README.md

 #### I2C

-The address range is in theory from 0..127, however the I2C specification states it should be between 8 and 119 as some addresses are reserved.
+The address range is in theory from 0..127, however the I2C specification states it should be between 8 and 119 as some addresses are reserved, or have special meaning.

 The default address is **0x41** or **65**.

 |  clock  |  works  |  notes  |